hoshimaruu/Data-Structures---Algorithms/notes/C++/C++ List.md

 				EXAMPLE:
 					std::list<int> nums = {1, 2, 3, 4, 5, 6};
 					nums.remove_if([](int x){ return x % 2 == 0;});

+		.swap() -- exchanges the contents of two lists without copying each element one by one - O(1)

 **extra syntaxes